Hilman-Azfar/NodeJS-API-Asessment/README.md

 }
 ```

+Teacher email has to exist in the system.
+Students can be new/existing entries.
+Existing students will not be duplicated and only new entries will be added.

 ### 2. As a teacher, I want to retrieve a list of students common to a given list of teachers.

 - Endpoint: `GET /api/commonstudents`